-Mr Declan Costello is a highly experienced consultant laryngologist with extensive expertise in treating all aspects of voice disorders and hoarseness – from vocal cord nodules and cysts to polyps, papilloma, vocal cord paralysis and spasmodic dysphonia.
+Mr Declan Costello is a one of the UK’s leading laryngologists, with extensive expertise in treating voice disorders – from vocal cord nodules and cysts to polyps, papilloma, vocal cord paralysis and spasmodic dysphonia.
+He appears in the 2026 Tatler Magazine list of "Top Doctors"

 As a singer himself, he has a particular interest in treating voice disorders in performers.
 He is also one of the leading exponents of local anaesthetic laryngeal procedures, which can be particularly beneficial for patients with vocal fold paralysis.